The number 137.035...

 PLEASE NOTE: I will not review your paper or provide feedback about your ideas or theories regarding any aspect of physics.
 See my articles Why I Do Not Solve Physics and Cross-Discipline Falsifiability.

-Generally the best known value would be found at CODATA, the authoritative source on such things.
-CODATA, the Committee on Data for Science and Technology, performs calculations to reconcile differences between measurements in different experiments which correlate (determine and/or depend on each other) to varying degrees, producing "recommended" values that are usually better than those from any single experiment up to that point in time.
+Generally the best known value is found at NIST CODATA, the authoritative source on such things.
+CODATA, the Committee on Data for Science and Technology, performs calculations to reconcile differences between measurements in different experiments which correlate (determine and/or depend on each other) to varying degrees, producing "recommended" values that are usually better than those from any single experiment up to that point in time [34].
 However these calculations and recommendations are only done every 5 years or so, and in the intervening period new experimental work can produce better values for certain constants.

 Such was the case with α for a few years from 2009 to 2011, when CODATA still had the July 2006 figure, 1/137.035999679(93) but the Gabrielse et al. results ([20], [21], [23]) were more recent and more accurate.
 Gabrielse et al. [20] describes the error.